We own and manage two very different reserves for wildlife, Briddlesford Woods on the Isle of Wight and Rough Hill

 Our woodland reserve

 Briddlesford Woods is a large ancient, semi-natural woodland, home to a diverse array of special wildlife including red squirrels, dormice and rare woodland bats.
 A particularly good time to visit is in early spring, when the woodland floor is a carpet of bluebells.
-Here we have a special woodland management plan that is helping nature to thrive.
+Here our special woodland management plan is helping nature thrive.
 Learn more about Briddlesford Woods

 Our orchard reserve

 Rough Hill is a beautiful small, traditional orchard on the banks of the River Avon .
 It contains around 40 old apple trees, 65 young apples and 25 young plum trees and is a haven for insect life.
 In the most recent survey, 19 nationally scarce species were recorded, and four red data book listed species.
-It is also home to harvest mice, great dodders (a parasitic plant) and lesser horseshoe bats.
+It’s also home to harvest mice, great dodders (a parasitic plant) and lesser horseshoe bats.
 We’ve transformed this special site from neglect to a working example of a well-managed orchard and pasture.
 Learn more about Rough Hill

 Join us at our unique reserves for a one-day Wildlife Encounter or a professional training course.
 For our current dates and to book please visit our events pages.

-Parts of both reserves are accessible via public footpaths if you wish to visit at your own leisure.
+Parts of both reserves are accessible via public footpaths if you’d like to visit.
 Please contact us for further details.